sudeshi1/deep-learning-challenge/README.md

 - Compile and train the model
 - Create a callback that saves the model's weights every 5 epochs
 - Evaluate the model using the test data to determine the loss and accuracy
-- Save and export your results to an HDF5 file, and name it AlphabetSoupCharity.h5
+- Saved and exported the results to an HDF5 file, and named it AlphabetSoupCharity.h5
+- The model's first iteration had about *72% accuracy rate*

 ![Starter](/images/1.jpg)